EU says no agreement after energy price surge meeting | DW | 26.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The European Commissioner for Energy, Kadri Simson, said that the 27 member states have been unable to find any common ground over new measures to quell increasing energy prices.
+The EU Commissioner for Energy, Kadri Simson, has said the 27 member states have been unable to find any common ground over new measures to quell increasing energy prices.

 European Union ministers were unable to agree upon new measures aimed at stemming the tide of increasing energy bills after a meeting in Luxembourg on Tuesday.

-The emergency talks came amid deep divergences between the 27 member states on how to tackle a price crunch that has seen consumers' bills increase dramatically during 2021.
+The emergency talks came amid deep divergences between the 27 member states on how to tackle a price crunch that has seen consumers' bills increase dramatically in recent months.

 The wave of price hikes is not expected to ease any time soon, and ministers discussed a set of short-term measures that have been proposed by the European Commission to help consumers and businesses weather the turbulence.